Join us for our upcoming Family Camps!

 Cabins includes a bathroom with showers, electricity, ceiling fans, and bunkbeds.
 Our cabins can accommodate your entire family, up to 8 individuals.
 For those of you who are familiar with Capital Camps, we’ll be using cabins located in our Benjamin and Reich Villages.

-Lodge Rooms have a bathroom with shower, electricity, ceiling fans and two queen beds.
-They are only available May 28-31.
+Upper Lodge Bet Rooms have a bathroom with shower, electricity, ceiling fans and two queen beds, which can accommodate a family of up to 4

 What should I bring?
-Prior to your arrival, you will receive an email with detailed logistics as well as a packing list to prepare for your stay with Cabins@Capital.
-Please check the weather in Waynesboro before packing to ensure you are appropriately dressed; the weather can be cooler than at home in the spring months.
+Prior to your arrival, you will receive an email with detailed logistics as well as a packing list to prepare for your stay at Family Camp.
+Please check the weather in Waynesboro before packing to ensure you are appropriately dressed; the weather can be cooler than at home.
 Guests are free to bring any specialized active gear, bikes, scooters, roller blades, yoga mats, tents, yard and board games.
 If you are bringing young ones, please bring a Pack ‘n Play, toys, etc. We will provide sports balls, life jackets, booster seats and fun!

 Can you accommodate individuals with disabilities?
 Yes, proudly.
 Our facility is ADA complainant, and we have lots of experience being welcoming and inclusive.
-Please contact Steve to discuss your individual needs.
+Please contact Seaton to discuss your individual needs.

 Can we bring snacks and food?
 We love snacks, and provide lots of snacks throughout the day.
-As a Kosher facility, and a nut-prohibited campus, we ask that no outside food or drink be brought into Cabins@Capital.
+As a Kosher facility, and a nut-prohibited campus, we ask that no outside food or drink be brought into Family Camp.
 There will be plenty of food and drink available throughout your stay.

 Will Wi-Fi be available?
 YES!
 There are a number of locations throughout our campus with Wi-Fi, however the cabins do not have connectivity.
 You can feel free to bring your own wi-fi capability.

-Is there a Medical Center open during Cabins@Capital?
-While we have an excellent medical/health team onsite during a normal camp season, we will not have staff for Cabins@Capital, however basic first aid supplies will be available upon request.
+Is there a Medical Center open during Family Camp?
+While we have an excellent medical/health team onsite during a normal camp season, we will not have staff for Family Camp, however basic first aid supplies will be available upon request.
 We encourage you to bring Band-Aids, sunscreen, bug spray, over the counter medicine and medications.

 What if it rains?
-Spring is beautiful in the mountains and most days are full of sunshine.
-From time to time of course we have a pop-up shower in the afternoon.
 We have numerous covered facilities and we are prepared for rain activities for the entire family, but we believe you will actually enjoy the rain.
 We suggest that you bring sunglasses as well as rain coats and board games and cards for entertainment.

-Can we bring pets to Cabins@Capital?
+Can we bring pets to Family Camp?
 We love pets but unfortunately, they need to stay home.
-For information about service animals please contact Steve.
+For information about service animals please contact email@example.com.